iischarizard/The-Majestic-Trump/README.md

   - Config.java
   - Sprites.java

-  Comments have not been added to classes yet
+  *Comments have not been added to classes yet*

-  CLASSES AND THEIR USE

-  (classes are the files that contain the code)

 **Classes that do not need editing:**